 And then it was my turn, and I was struck by the colours and the lights.
 Bright heat lamps bore down on glistening meats and salamis; salads came slathered with what looked like peach-coloured dressing, and there were metal jugs of the same sauce with mini-ladles everywhere.

-The Mexican section was confounded by bad chilli con carne and nacho chips.
+The Mexican section was just bad chilli con carne and nacho chips.
 Garlic bread lay in lazy strips next to every hot tureen and small bowls of sprinkles with a teaspoon scoop offered crushed nuts, bacon bits or dried pumpkin seeds.
 For what reason, I wasn’t really sure, and I was not about to ask Chef, because I’d heard a rumour that the food was prepared in Palmerston North and then trucked to the various franchises, and that would make the people in white hats ‘reheaters’ rather than actual cooks.
 And at the end of the day, I really liked this urban myth about the food being cooked at a distance; it had a scary and repellant edge to it.

 I heaped my plate with anything I could find, even butter chicken, which in reality was chicken in a an orange-coloured sauce.
-Facial expression: neutral.